Tateology/java-corpus/README.md

 ===========

 Collection of open-source Java programs.
-To compile any project, run the `compile` script in each directory.
+To compile any project, run the `compile.sh` script in each directory.
-(The scripts for large projects often use auxillary files `COMPILE_ARGS` because the projects.)
+(The scripts for large projects often use auxillary files `COMPILE_ARGS`.)

 Why
 ---